 The partners in the project are Université de Rennes 1 (coordinator), Elastisys, Technical University Berlin and U-Hopper.
 The project also has the following associated Partners: EIT Digital Rennes (which will provide innovation & entrepreneurship training) and the Valencia smart city living lab Las Naves, where PhD candidates will spend 7 months experimenting their research outcomes in the wild with real users.

-Application deadline: as early as possible, and no later than Dec.
-31st 2017.
+Application deadline: as early as possible.

 Note: these positions are open to candidates from all nationalities but, according to EC rules, candidates must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 3 years immediately before the recruitment date.
 However, the mobility rule applies to the institution where the researcher is recruited, and not to beneficiaries to which the researcher is sent or seconded.
 So for example a candidate who has stayed more than 1 year in France cannot apply to positions hosted by the University of Rennes 1 but (s)he can apply to positions which include a secondment in this university.